gandrea51/LibraryWithPython/README.md

 # Python Application

 ## Description
 - Welcome to the repository of the Library and Courses project.
-This web application allows users to manage books, loans, courses, and reservations to them.
+This web application allows users to manage books, courses and related bookings.
 It is developed in Python using the Flask framework.

 ## Features
-- General functions: Dual user interface (welcome page and home page), handling 404 errors.
-500 and 403 via a dedicated page, and creation of a chat room.
+- General functions: dual user interface (welcome page and home page), handling of 404.
+500 and 403 errors via a dedicated page.
-- User Management: Registration, Login, Logout, Ability to change all credentials entered.
+- User management: registration, login, logout, possibility to change all the credentials entered.
-- Book Management: Crud Features, Searches, Related Books, Statistics and Reviews.
+- Book management: Crud Features, searches, related books, statistics and reviews.
-- Loan Management: Creation with Ajax title suggestion, Extension, Termination, Printing and Deletion.
-For Managers there is then the ability to see:
+- Loan management: creation with Ajax title suggestion, extension, termination, printing and cancellation.
+Managers are therefore able to use many other features, just to name a few:
-  - Loans that will expire soon;
+  - Loans to be granted in the near future;
-  - Loans that have been terminated and not repaid;
+  - Loans that have been cancelled and not repaid;
-  - Loans broken down by book genre;
+  - Loan history by book and user;
-  - Outlier loans;
-  - Loan statistics;
-  - The history of a book;
-    All with a simple administrative interface.
-- Course Management: CRUD Functionality.
+- Course management: CRUD functionality.
-- Reservation Management: Creation with Ajax name suggestion, Confirmation, Printing and Cancellation.
+- Booking management: creation with suggestion of name Ajax, confirmation, printing and cancellation.
-- E-Commerce: Each book is associated with a price and a number of copies in stock.
-A user can add books to his or her cart and place an order, which is then managed by the manager on duty.

 ## Technologies Used
 - Python: Programming language used to develop the application.